andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

 You can find a list of selected publications [here](./publications.md).
 For a full overview, see my [Google Scholar page](https://scholar.google.com/citations?user=2UOjgIUAAAAJ&hl=en).

+Starting in July 2021 I will be a research intern at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).

 ## Contact
 Email: ykf21 [at] cam [dot] ac [dot] uk